anttipham/Recommender-Systems/assignment4/README.md

 - Error checking
   - "The movie does not exist in the database."
   - "The movie is already in the recommendations."
-  - "None of the group members have rated the movie."
+  - "None of the group members have been predicted a score for the movie."
 - User movie analysis
-  - "User has given a high rating for the movie, but they could have given an even higher rating to get the movie in the recommendations."
+  - "User has been given a high prediction score for the movie."
-  - "User has not rated the movie.
+  - "User has not been given a prediction score for the movie.
 This substantially decreases the movie score."
-  - "User hadn't given a high enough rating for the movie.
-They gave a rating of which is lower than the last movie in the recommendations."
+  - "User has not been given a high enough prediction score for the movie.
+They were given a score lower than the last movie in the recommendations."
 - General movie analysis
   - When movie rank is in the range $(10,100]$
     - "The movie rank is outside the group recommendations.
 You asked for only top 10 movies.
 You could consider asking top-k to get the movie in the recommendations."
   - When the movie is not in the recommendations due to a tie
     - "The movie has the same score as the last movie in the recommendations, but it was not included in the recommendations because it didn't fit in the top-10 recommendations."
   - "It is possible that the movie is simply not suitable for the group.
-The movie has received a rating of r on average.
+The movie has received a score of r on average.
 The other movies could be more suitable for the group."

 ### 2. Group granularity case: Why not action movies?